-These pages include different settings for fine-tuning the video image.
+This page contains settings for fine-tuning the video image.
+These include the color level, brightness, sharpness and exposure control.

-To compensate for the lighting conditions, the white balance and exposure control can be adjusted.

-Please see the online help for further instructions on these settings.
+Please see the online help for further information on these settings.

 Low Light Behavior

 Exposure priority defines the balance between image quality and the frame rate.
 Higher image quality may reduce frame rate and increase motion blur.
 A prioritized frame rate may instead increase the image noise.
 Depending on requirements, use this to give higher priority to the image quality or to the frame rate.